TheElephantCoder/Znail-Docker/README.md

 ## 🙏 Credits

-Znail-Dockerized is **not a fork of Znail itself**, but a containerization project to make it easier to run Znail in Docker.
+Znail-Docker is **not a fork of Znail itself**, but a containerization project to make it easier to run Znail in Docker.

 - **Znail Network Emulator**
   Created and maintained by the [Znail team](https://github.com/znailnetem/znail).